Efficient (Soft) Q-Learning for Text Generation with Limited Good Data: Conclusion

 \section{Conclusion}

 We develop a new RL formulation for text generation based on soft $Q$-learning and path consistency learning.
-We conduct experiments on learning with noisy and negative data, black box adversarial attack, prompting a pretrained language model for controllable generation, and finally, on standard supervised tasks.
-The RL formulation opens up enormous new opportunities to integrate more advances made in the fertile RL literature to improve text and other sequence generation problems.
+We conduct experiments on learning with noisy and negative data, black box adversarial attack, prompting a pretrained language model for controllable generation, and standard supervised tasks.
+This formulation opens up new opportunities to integrate more advances made in the fertile RL literature to improve text generation problems.